cyclejs-community/component-combinators/documentation/InjectSourcesAndSettings.md

 The parametrization is as follows :

 - the `sourcesFactory` parameter maps to a function which creates a hash of sources from the current sources and settings
-- the `settings` property merges together with the existing settings to create new settings that will be passed to the `[Component]`
+- the `settings` property (or the object resulting from executing the setting factory if that applies) merges together with the existing settings to create new settings that will be passed to the `[Component]`

 The behaviour is as follows :